 Under certain tax legislation, REITs and other property-related companies may avoid tax on the income they distribute if certain conditions are made.
 For example, under the U.S. Internal Revenue Code of 1986, as amended (the "Code"), a U.S. REITs is not taxed in the U.S. on income it distributes to its shareholders if it complies with several requirements relating to its organisation, ownership, assets and income and a requirement that it generally distribute to its shareholders at least 90 per cent. of its taxable income (other than net capital gains) for each taxable year.
-However the REITs/property-related company could fail to qualify for tax-free pass-through of income under, for example, the Code.
+However the REITs/property-related company could fail to qualify for tax-free passthrough of income under, for example, the Code.
 Such a failure would result in the taxation of income of a disgualified REITs/property-related company's distributed income at the REITs/property-related company level.

 While the Funds will not invest in real property directly, the Funds may be subject to risks similar to those associated with the direct ownership of real property (in addition to securities market risks) because of its policy of concentrating its investments in the real estate industry.
-In addition to these risks, equity REITs and other propertyrelated companies may be affected by changes in the value of the underlying property owned by the trusts, while mortgage REITs and other propertyrelated companies may be affected by the quality of any credit they extend.
-Further, REITs and other propertyrelated companies are dependent upon management skills and generally may not be diversified.
-REITs and other property-related companies are also subject to heavy cash flow dependency, defaults by borrowers and selfliquidation.
-There is also the risk that borrowers under mortgages held by a REITs/property-related company or lessees of а property that а REITs/property-related company owns may be unable to meet their obligations to the REITs/property-related company.
+In addition to these risks, equity REITs and other property- related companies may be affected by changes in the value of the underlying property owned by the trusts, while mortgage REITs and other property- related companies may be affected by the quality of any credit they extend.
+Further, REITs and other property- related companies are dependent upon management skills and generally may not be diversified.
+REITs and other property-related companies are also subject to heavy cash flow dependency, by borrowers and defaults selfliquidation.
+There is also the risk that borrowers under mortgages held by a REITs/property-related company or of a lessees property that а REITs/property-related company owns may be unable to meet their obligations to the REITs/property-related company.

-In the event of a default by a borrower or lessee, the REITs/property-related company may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs protecting associated with its In addition investments. to the foregoing risks, certain "special REITs/property-related purpose" companies in which a Fund may invest may have their assets in specific real sectors, property such as hotel REITs/property-related companies, nursing home REITs/property-related companies or warehouse REITs/property-related companies, and are therefore subject to the risks associated with adverse developments in these sectors.
+In the event of a default by a borrower or the REITs/property-related lessee, company may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs associated with protecting its investments.
+In addition to the foregoing certain "special purpose" risks, REITs/property-related companies in which a Fund may invest may have their assets in specific real sectors, such as hotel property REITs/property-related companies, nursing home REITs/property-related companies or warehouse REITs/property-related companies, and are therefore subject to the risks associated with adverse developments in these sectors.